rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 MRQA models are neural networks that find answers for given queries according to a text.
 These answers must appear explicitly in the text.
 Since the dataset retrieval task is about finding explicit dataset mentions from publications, MRQA models are suitable for this task.

 The MRQA model used in this work is Document QA [@clark2017simple].
 It uses Bi-GRU, bi-attention, and self-attention mechanism.
 In addition, Document QA performs a paragraph selection that pre-filters and selects the *k* most relevant paragraphs using TF-IDF similarity between the query and paragraphs of the text.
+They used a pre-trained model on SQuAD v1.1.
+For details about the implementation and and computing resources to train it we refer to the original publication.
 The KAIST team had the hypothesis that MRQA models do not need the full publication to find the datasets used.
 Rather, the MRQA models only need to process the paragraph where the answer appears.
 Since Document QA includes a paragraph selection stage, they used this model.

 ### Query generation module